a26nine/popclip-workflowy/README.md

 - Download the PopClip Extension Zip File `Workflowy.popclipextz` from the [Releases](https://github.com/a26nine/popclip-workflowy/releases) section.
 - Open it with PopClip on your system.
+- Set the block you want to add the text to, through the `Workflowy Block` variable in extension options.
+You can use Workflowy nested search string as the value too.
+  - Default: `Inbox > PopClip`
+  - If the block doesn't exist, the text will be added to the root/home block.
 - Voila!
 You can now send text using PopClip to Workflowy! 🎉

-**Note**: The text will be added to the first block in Workflowy, assuming that it's the _Inbox_ block. 🙃